Celumproject/domoscio-docs/5_user_and_objectives.md

 # Knowledge Node Student

 A Knowledge Node Student is a link between a Student and a Knowledge Node.
-It is used to model the Student Knowledge : it contains all the results, data computations and analysis for the student that could be useful for you.
+It is used to model the Student Knowledge: it contains all the results, data computations and analysis for the student that could be useful for you.

 <br/>